arbyrn/Boilerroom/JSRecipes/readme.md

+Javascript Stuff
+  - try not to use eval() ever.
+    - try to use JSON and or Anonymous functions to build string into running code.

 Vue stuff I would like to write about.

 - from components, calling into an action, how to listen to results